turbopape/postagga/README.md

                    sample-rules             ;; The parser rules.
                    "je suis heureux"))      ;; The sentence to parse.
 ```
-And you'd have a detailed result like so:
+and you'd have a detailed result like so:

 ```clojure
 {:errors nil ;;<- The error if any